flikkr/USB-e-Tour-app/README.md

 OR

-Install apk directly onto device
+-   Install apk directly onto device

 ### Package walkthrough

 *   /com.example.usb/

-This package contains all the different fragments and activities that are used in our application, such as the navigation, room search or contact page.

 	- About:	Information regarding the building such as facts.
 	- Contacts:	Contact information and timetable related to the USB.